michaelb/sniprun/README.md

 ## Usage

+You can do basically two things: **run** (your code selection) and **stop** it (in the rare occasions it crashes, it takes too long or sniprun crashes).
+You'll probably be using only the first one, but the second can come in handy.

 ### Running

 Line mode: Place your cursor on the line you want to run, and type (in command mode):